EBZebra/docs/edge/source/guide/ShortcutCreator.md

 Shortcut Utility is included with Zebra Enterprise Browser 1.3.

->**This tool relies on settings in the Config.xml**, a device-resident file that controls all runtime settings for Enterprise Browser.
+>**IMPORTANT: This tool relies on settings in the Config.xml**, a device-resident file that controls all runtime settings for Enterprise Browser.
 For help editing Config.xml files, please refer to the [Config Editor utility guide](../guide/ConfigEditor) and the [Config.xml Reference](../guide/configreference).

 ### QUICK STEPS
 1. Use these instructions only after [installing Enterprise Browser](../guide-setup) (version 1.3 is required).